jwplayer/jwplayer-out-player-widget/readme.md

 ### Options
 Option | Description
 ------------ | -------------
-widgetDivId | The id of the div container you will include the widget html within.
-This allows for more than widget to be included on a single page. playlist | The json url to your playlist or recommendations feed. videoPlayerId | The id of the div that is wrapping your JW Player video player.
-This tells the widget which player to send a play() event to on the page. header | The title for your feed of videos. textColor | Hex value for all the text color in the widget UI. backgroundColor | Hex value for the background color of the entire widget. iconColor | Hex value for the color of the left and right arrow svgs. widgetLayout | Defines the layout design of the widget ("spotlight" or "shelf"). widgetSize | Sets the breakpoint of the widget ("large", "medium", or "small")
+widgetDivId | The id of the div containing the widget html.
+This allows for more than one widget to be included on a single page. playlist | The json url to your playlist or recommendations feed. videoPlayerId | The id of the div containing your JW Player video player.
+This tells the widget which player to send a play() event to on the page. header | The title for your feed of videos. textColor | Hex value for the text color in the widget UI. backgroundColor | Hex value for the background color of the entire widget. iconColor | Hex value for the color of the left and right arrow svgs. widgetLayout | Defines the layout design of the widget ("spotlight" or "shelf"). widgetSize | Sets the breakpoint of the widget ("large", "medium", or "small")

 ## Retrieving your Playlist JSON url
-To use a recommended feed of videos for your widget, follow these steps:
+To use a recommended feed of videos in your widget, follow these steps:

 1. Log into your [JW Player Dashboard](https://dashboard.jwplayer.com) account.
 2. Navigate to **Recommendations** using the left navigation.